amitie10g/zoneminder-docker/README.md

 Then, go to http://localhost:8080/zm (or the address of the server).

-**Note:** Volumes are already defined at Dockerfile (anonymous volumes), so you dont want and shouldn't declate them explicitly.
+**Note:** Volumes are already defined at Dockerfile (anonymous volumes), so you don't want and shouldn't declate them explicitly.
 You may want to set the Docker volumes directory to be store in a large (ideally compressed) volume.

 Tested in both [Docker](https://www.docker.com/) and [Podman](https://podman.io/).